cblearn/cblearn/paper/paper.md

 Positive exceptions implement a small set of algorithms, for example, in the packages `loe` [@terada_local_2014] or `psiz` [@roads_obtaining_2019].
 However, we are unaware of other packages that provide an ecosystem for comparison-based learning with various algorithms or datasets, like `cblearn`.

-A small empirical comparison to third-party packages reveals that \texttt{cblearn}'s algorithm implementations typically are more accurate, faster, or both (see Appendix \ref{sec:empirical-evaluation}).
+A small empirical comparison to third-party packages reveals that `cblearn`'s algorithm implementations typically are more accurate, faster, or both (see Appendix \ref{sec:empirical-evaluation}).
-A more comprehensive evaluation of ordinal embedding algorithms per se, focusing on large data sets, can be found in \cite{vankadara_insights_2020}.
+A more comprehensive evaluation of ordinal embedding algorithms per se, focusing on large data sets, can be found in @vankadara_insights_2020.

 # Outlook
 `cblearn` includes key features for comparison-based learning and has already demonstrated its